 Mango habanero salsa just tastes like summer.
-The sweet fruit, crisps peppers and onions, fresh cilantro, sour lime juice - it's perfectly balanced and satisfying.
+The sweet fruit, crisps peppers and onions, fresh cilantro, tart lime juice - it's perfectly balanced and satisfying.
 If sunshine had a flavor, this would be it.

-What you'll need to make this habanero mango salsa recipe:
+What you'll need to make this recipe:

-Step by step instructions for making easy mango habanero salsa:
+Step by step instructions for this recipe:

 Start by dicing up your whole mango.
 You need two full cups of mango for this recipe, so you may need two mangos.
-Fun fact - I'm allergic to mango skin.
-But I'm also obsessed with the sweet taste of juicy mango.
-So this lovely slicing demonstration is courtesy of my mango-chopping-husband.

 Dice all of your veggies - including the red onion and red bell peppers - into small pieces - roughly the same size.
 Combine all in a large bowl or serving platter.